 Most folks think that bugging in and bugging out are two mutually exclusive options.
 Don’t make the same mistake.
 This mentality is dangerous and counterproductive.
 It’s impossible to predict how an SHTF situation can go, so you can’t just prepare for one scenario and neglect the other.

 Instead, think of bugging in as your Plan A and bugging out as your contingency.
 A prepper should be able to assess the scenario and be equipped to bug in or bug out, depending on the situation.

 Ideally, one should BUG IN in most cases, especially if:

-- you or a family member have a severe disability or condition that prevents you from bugging out.
+- You or a family member has a severe disability or condition that prevents you from bugging out

 Bugging in can give you the security of shelter, protection, and supplies.
 You don’t need to hunt for food, or worry about making a shelter.
 However, BUGGING OUT becomes a better (and sometimes only) option if:

 - Your location is directly affected by the disaster (i.e., your house is destroyed by wildfires, earthquakes, hurricanes, floods, etc.)

 - You’ve run out of supplies and resources